|

 University of Tennessee, Knoxville |

-Polis, Solitude, and Solidarity: Soundings of Kafka
+Polis, Solitude, and Solidarity: Soundings of Kafka in Weiss

 and Canetti |